A law of large numbers for kinetic interacting diffusions: Introduction

+\begin{remark} Regarding the regularity of the interaction kernel $\Gamma$, the notion of ``sufficiently regular" introduced in Section \ref{s:kinetic} refers to kernels that possess slightly higher regularity than merely being bounded and Lipschitz continuous in both variables.
+This assumption is primarily motivated by the structure of the Hilbert space $\mathcal{H}_\kin^*$ , which is used to embed weak solutions of equation \eqref{kinetic-fokker-planck}, and by the requirement that this space be stable under pointwise products (see Proposition \ref{pro:product-besov}).
+From this viewpoint, our setting remains within the standard framework of propagation of chaos \cite{sznitman_topics_1991}, with the principal novelty being the relaxation of the usual independence assumption on the initial data.
+More general classes of kernels with weaker regularity than bounded–Lipschitz have been analyzed in \cite{hao_singular_2024} in the context of existence and uniqueness for equation \eqref{kinetic-fokker-planck}; however, establishing a direct link between their approach and ours appears to be a substantially more difficult problem. \end{remark}

-To prove Theorem \ref{thm:informal-lln}, we show that there exists a stochastic partial differential (SPDE) equation satisfied by the empirical measure (Proposition \ref{p:mild-formulation}) and then compare it with the limit PDE \eqref{kinetic-fokker-planck}.
+To prove Theorem \ref{thm:informal-lln}, we show that there exists a stochastic partial differential (SPDE) equation satisfied by the empirical measure (Proposition \ref{p:mild-formulation}) that is then compared with the limit PDE \eqref{kinetic-fokker-planck}.
 In order to do so, we make use of the kinetic semigroup (see Section \ref{s:kinetic}) and rewrite both equations in mild form (Definition \ref{d:weak-mild-solution}).
-We study their difference in a suitable class of Besov spaces (see Section \ref{s:preliminaries}) which is built ad-hoc to exploit the peculiar kinetic setting.
+We study their difference in a suitable class of Hilbert spaces (see Section \ref{s:preliminaries}) which is built ad-hoc to exploit the peculiar kinetic setting.
 The remainder term of this comparison is a stochastic convolution arising from the Brownian motions: while morally it has a vanishing quadratic variation, classical martingale tools cannot be applied because the stochastic convolution with the semigroup is not a martingale.
+More precisely, as the semigroup convolution appearing in the integrand involves the extremal time, this stochastic process is not adapted to the filtration.
 A careful use of Kolmogorov continuity theorem, and more precisely the Garsia-Rodemich-Rumsey lemma (Lemma \ref{lem:grr}), is needed (Lemma \ref{lem:pathwise_bound}).
 Technically speaking, our main contribution is the characterization of both the kinetic semigroup and the underlying space in terms of Fourier (Proposition \ref{p:fourier-z}, Lemma \ref{lem:pathwise_bound}) which allows to prove the well-posedness of the SPDE satisfied by the empirical measure (Proposition \ref{p:mild-formulation}), together with the use of recent results in the field of singular non-linear kinetic PDEs to obtain general regularization properties of the kinetic semigroup (Lemma \ref{lem:semigroup-time}).